PLUG

 Why is Plug Power stock going up?

 Plug Power shares rose 10.3% in a single session, driven by the company's largest electrolyzer contract to date, disclosed in a February 26 SEC filing.
-Multiple outlets report the stock is heading for its best month since September, though as detailed above, the rally sits on weak underlying fundamentals.
+Multiple outlets report the stock is heading for its best month since September, though the rally sits on weak underlying fundamentals.

 Is Plug Power profitable?